UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 This argument gives us more control and lets us restrict how many candidates are searched.

+Before with `GridSearchCV()` the pipeline would conduct `cross_validate()` on every single possible combination of the hyperparameters specified in `param_grid`.

+Now we can change that and control that using `n_iter` which will pick a random subset containing the specified number of combinations.

 Larger `n_iter` will take longer but will do more searching.

-Last time when we used exhaustive grid search we had 80 fits (4 x 4 x 5).
+Last time when we used exhaustive grid search, we had 80 fits (4 x 4 x 5).

 This time we see only 50 fits\!